3i-hust-asr/wav2vec2/README.md

 python3 pretrain.py --fairseq_path path/to/libs/fairseq --audio_path path/to/audio_directory --init_model path/to/wav2vec_small.pt
 ```
 Where:
- - fairseq_path: path to installed fairseq library, after install [instruction](https://github.com/mailong25/self-supervised-speech-recognition/blob/master/Dependencies.md)
+ - fairseq_path: path to installed fairseq library
  - audio_path: path to unlabel audio directory
  - init_model: downloaded model from step 1.2

 Logs and checkpoints will be stored at outputs directory\
 Log_file path: outputs/date_time/exp_id/hydra_train.log.
 You should check the loss value to decide when to stop the training process.\
 Best_checkpoint path: outputs/date_time/exp_id/checkpoints/checkpoint_best.pt\
-In my casse, it took ~ 4 days for the model to converge, train on 100 hours of data using 2 NVIDIA Tesla V100.
+In my case, it took ~ 4 days for the model to converge, train on 100 hours of data using 2 NVIDIA Tesla V100.

 ### 2. Finetune the self-supervised model on the labeled data